sunsided/c64-debugger/MTEngine/Assets/README.txt

 * Command line options

 -help  show help

+-layout <id>
--layout <id> start with layout id #
+     start with layout id <1-12>
+-breakpoints <file>
+     load breakpoints from file
+-vicesymbols <file>
--breakpoints <file>  load breakpoints from file -vicesymbols <file>  load Vice symbols (code labels) -wait <ms>   wait before performing tasks
+     load Vice symbols (code labels)
+-wait <ms>
+     wait before performing tasks
+-prg <file>
--prg <file>  load PRG file into memory
+     load PRG file into memory
+-d64 <file>
--d64 <file>  insert D64 disk
+     insert D64 disk
+-crt <file>
--crt <file>  attach cartridge
+     attach cartridge
--jmp <addr>  jmp to address on startup ($ signifies hex value),
+-jmp <addr>
-             for example jmp $1000, jmp x1000 or jmp 4096
+     jmp to address, for example jmp x1000, jmp $1000 or jmp 4096 -autojmp
--autojmp     automatically jmp to address if basic SYS is detected -alwaysjmp   always jmp to loaded address of PRG even if no basic SYS is detected -autorundisk automatically load first PRG from inserted disk -unpause     force code running and un-pause
+     automatically jmp to address if basic SYS is detected -alwaysjmp
+     always jmp to load address of PRG
+-autorundisk
+     automatically load first PRG from inserted disk -unpause
+     force code running
+-snapshot <file>
+     load snapshot from file
+-soundout <"device name" | device number>
+     set sound out device by name or number

+-clearsettings
+     clear all config settings
+-pass
--snapshot <file>  load snapshot from file -clearsettings    skip auto loading of settings stored in config -pass        pass parameters to already running instance
+     pass parameters to already running instance
      if instance is not running a new one will be spawned

 Other command line options are the same as selected emulation engine (thus see Vice documentation for additional command line options).